 Technical Tours

-Technical Tour 1: Port Adelaide – living shoreline and mangroves trail
+Technical Tour 1: Port Adelaide – living shoreline and coastal dunes

-Join us for an afternoon exploring two key sites north of Adelaide in the Port Adelaide region, digging into the intersections of culture, ecology, and coastal engineering.
+Join us for an afternoon exploring two key sites northwest of Adelaide, each showcasing the links between culture, ecology, and coastal management.

 Our trip begins at Yitpi Yartapuultiku in Port Adelaide see https://participate.cityofpae.sa.gov.au/yitpiyartapuultiku), an Aboriginal Cultural Centre co-designed with Kaurna custodians.
 Here, a First Nations leader will share insights into the site’s cultural significance, followed by talks from a landscape architect and a coastal engineer discussing the innovative living shoreline project, an initiative aimed at restoring natural tidal flows and enhancing habitat resilience.